biodunalfet/devStore/README.md

 # devStore

 ## Introduction
-devStore is a mini app store meant that shows a list of the uploaded app versions, date uploaded, release notes and the download urls.
+devStore is a mini app store that shows a list of the uploaded app versions, date uploaded, release notes and the download urls.
+It's meant to serve as a temporary store before you upload your apps to their respective official app stores (Google Play Store, App Store)

 ## Modules
 `api/v1` => All the API scripts